Nessa’s Blog

 Main Takeaway: Unresolved ACEs (adverse childhood experiences) heavily influence the development of chronic conditions and trauma/emotional work can resolve those conditions.

-• The Curable app
+• The Curable app (Affiliate Link)

 Main Takeaway: Developed by neuroscientists, doctors and other experts, this is a comprehensive approach to chronic pain conditions (and explicitly also for ME/CFS patients).
 I found basically every other approach I mentioned here integrated into it so this is the number one recommendation.
 Plus, you can try it for free for several weeks and if you can’t afford it later, they will give you a huge discount.
 The idea is this: You are not responsible for developing your chronic pain/ME/CFS.
 But you can get out of it by yourself if you have the right tools.